What is stress?

 - Under-eye bags and dark circles

-- Stick to your regular skincare routine, even you’re stressed.
+- Stick to your regular skincare routine, even if you’re stressed.
 Keep it simple.
-Wash your face with a gentle cleanser morning and night, apply a moisturiser with sunscreen and avoid skipping prescription and non-prescription topical treatments.
+Wash your face with a gentle cleanser morning and night, apply a moisturizer with sunscreen, and avoid skipping prescription and non-prescription topical treatments.

 - Schedule regular exercise.
-Find something you enjoy doing, whether that’s jogging, running, cycling, hiking, or any other thing.
+Find something you enjoy doing, whether that’s jogging, running, cycling, or hiking.
 Add in some gentle yoga that will surely help combat stress.
 It’s good for your skin and your overall well-being and elevates your feel-good hormones.

 - Be cautious of your diet.
 Avoid alcohol, nicotine, sweets and refined complex carbs, highly processed foods, and food allergens.
 Focus on eating a ‘rainbow’ of fruits and vegetables, good fats, lean protein, and antioxidant-rich foods such as avocado and berries.